PAXECT-Interface/open-agentic/README.md

 ## FAQ

-Have questions?
-Check the **[FAQ](FAQ.md)** for answers to common topics (auditing, HMAC keys, plugin manifests, evidence thresholds).
-If you don’t find what you’re looking for, feel free to open a discussion.
+See **[FAQ](FAQ.md)** for answers to common topics (auditing, HMAC keys, plugin manifests, evidence thresholds).
+If you don’t find what you’re looking for, open a discussion.

 ---